ranguba/rroonga/doc/text/cross-compile.md

 # For rake-compiler-dock

-`rake-compiler-dock` depends `docker` or docker client such as `boot2docker`.
+`rake-compiler-dock` depends `docker` and some platform requires docker client such as `docker-machine`.
-Please install `docker` or docker client before cross compiling with `rake-compiler-dock`.
+Please install `docker` and docker client before cross compiling with `rake-compiler-dock`.

 ## cross compiling with rake-compiler-dock